Chymyst/chymyst-core/docs/chymyst07.md

 This problem is similar to the rendezvous with two participants that we considered before.
 To simplify the problem, we assume that no data is exchanged -- this is a pure synchronization task.

-Let us try to generalize the implementation of the rendezvous from 2 participants to `n`.
+Let us try to generalize our previous implementation of the rendezvous from 2 participants to `n`.
 Since emitters are values, we could define `n` different emitters `begin1`, ..., `begin_n`, `barrier1`, ..., `barrier_n` and so on.
 We could store these emitters in an array and also define an array of corresponding reactions.